 Bachelor of Education + Master of Education -> Teaching at Vocational Schools

-The programme Teaching at Vocational Schools at the TU Darmstadt consists of two connected study programmes:
+The programme Teaching at Vocational Schools at the Technical University of Darmstadt consists of two connected study programmes:

 - first, the Bachelor of Education programme (6 semesters; vocational field of study) and